sagemath/trac_to_gh/Issue 6888.md

 # Issue 6888: sage-env complain about bad SAGE_ROOT environment variable with no reason

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6888

 Original creator: sbarthelemy